What is a boomerang employee?

 - Pursue a passion

-- Work seasonally (common in the hospitality or retail)
+- Work seasonally (especially common in the hospitality and retail industries)

 Why should HR leaders care about boomerang employees?

-Millennial employees tend to change jobs more than employees from earlier generations; 60% report that they are “open to a different job opportunity.”
+Millennials tend to change jobs more than professionals from earlier generations—60 percent report being “open to a different job opportunity.”
 In past decades, reaccepting an ex-employee was considered taboo.
-In the current job culture, however, boomerang employees have become acceptable and even beneficial to employers.
+But in the current job culture, boomerang workers have become acceptable and even beneficial to employers.

 The advantages of hiring boomerang employees are: